 Devon beaches are tidy, accessible and offer safe bathing.
-There is a good choice of beaches so if it's rockpools or golden sands that you are looking for, you will find one to suit.
+There are a good choice of beaches so if it's rock pools or golden sands that you're looking for, you'll find one to suit.
 The red sand beaches of Dawlish and Goodrington in the south and the pebbled coves of Combe Martin and Ilfracombe in the north will guarantee there is no lack of somewhere to spend a sunny summer's day.

-There is every possible activity for the discerning tourist and it is perhaps the wide variety of leisure pursuits available that make Devon the ideal holiday destination.
+There's every possible activity for the discerning tourist and it's perhaps the wide variety of leisure pursuits available that make Devon the ideal holiday destination.

 There are different holidays to cater for all tastes and pockets and not all of them are seasonal.
-There is pony trekking and hiking on Dartmoor for the adventurous but for a more leisurely break you will easily discover a broad selection of relaxing pastimes to enjoy in the popular resorts in the south, there is something for everybody, old and young alike.
-Over the winter months, a short break in a West County cottage will always hold its appeal.
-A friendly fire in the hearth and an idyllic view of a stream running past your window will never fail to please
+There is pony trekking and hiking on Dartmoor for the adventurous but for a more leisurely break, you'll easily discover a broad selection of relaxing pastimes to enjoy in the popular resorts in the south.
+There is something for everybody, old and young alike.
+Over the winter months, a short break in a West Country cottage will always hold its appeal.
+A friendly fire in the hearth and an idyllic view of a babbling brook running past your window will never fail to please

-Devon draws tourists from far and wide but it has always been popular with tourists from the rest of England who descend on the county during the summer months to enjoy the temperate climate required for a traditional beach holiday.
+Devon draws tourists from far and wide but it's always been popular with tourists from the rest of England who descend on the county during the summer months to enjoy the temperate climate required for a traditional beach holiday.

 Rail and road links to the county are exceptional.
 There is the London to Penzance main line, the M5 motorway and also an international airport close to the county town of Exeter.
 Devon can also be reached from mainland Europe by sea.
 From Spain, the Santander car ferry takes twenty-four hours to reach Plymouth and from France, the journey from Roscoff takes five hours.